 FESTO has supplied one complete double solenoid valve kit.
-The packaging will contain one two way valve, two electrical sub bases, two plug socket wire, and three fittings.
-The pictures above show what you will receive and how it should look when assembled.
+The packaging will contain one two way valve, two plug socket wire, and three fittings.
+The pictures above are similar to what you will receive in the rookie kit, except the rookie kit solenoid comes with the electrical base pre-installed.
 The pneumatic tube fittings are the "push to connect" type so all you have to do is push in the tubing and then pull back slightly to ensure a snug fit.
 The valve is a 24V valve, thus the jumper on the PCM must be in the 24V output position.